mircea-pavel-anton/mirceanton.com/content/posts/2022-12-26-devember-devlog-4/index.md

 ---
-title: Week 4 -
+title: Week 4 - Ho-Ho-Holidays are here
-description:
+description: In this blog post, I go over the progress I made for my Devember project, the PiPDU, during the fourth week of development as well as announcing my week of for the holidays.

 series: [ Devember 2022 ]
 series_order: 4